Quantco/tabulardelta/README.md

 [![pypi-version](https://img.shields.io/pypi/v/tabulardelta.svg?logo=pypi&logoColor=white&style=flat-square)](https://pypi.org/project/tabulardelta)
 [![python-version](https://img.shields.io/pypi/pyversions/tabulardelta?logoColor=white&logo=python&style=flat-square)](https://pypi.org/project/tabulardelta)

+TabularDelta helps to automate and simplify the often tedious and manual process of comparing relational data.
+The TabularDelta protocol defines a representation of the differences between two tables.
+"Comparators" are used to generate such a representation from two table objects.
+The exchangeability of the comparators allows for varying table input formats like SQL tables or Pandas DataFrames.
+"Formatters" allow to present the differences in different output formats depending on the desired usecase.
-TabularDelta simplifies the comparison of diverse tables, like SQL tables or Pandas DataFrames.
-It can both find small deviations in largely similar tables, as well as provide an overview of more structural changes.
+The flexibility in the output format allows to find small deviations in largely similar tables or provide an overview of more structural changes.

 To compare two tables, first select a comparator that supports the table format.
 Now select any formatter that best suits your use case to obtain a visualization of the result.